toniclecb/springbootregistration/readme.md

 ### 105_Properties_files

 You can create every property you want, Spring Boot keeps it simple and everything you need to do is write it in "application.properties" file, and in the code get the value with "env.getProperty()" method.

+We created two more property files: application-dev.properties and application-prod.properties.
+We moved the content of aplication.properties to these files and we change a little to show some difference when one or another runs.
+Prod start the server in 8080 port.
+Dev start the server in 8081 port.
+**Important**: For this was created the tag "profiles" in pom.xml, and we can change wich file runs in the tag "activeByDefault"!
+Alternatively, the profile can be directly specified in the application.properties file by adding the line: spring.profiles.active=prod